 If children, or indeed adults, are exposed to content that highlights potentially harmful material, even when meant as a warning, it may cause significant distress.
 This can be seen by an increase in reports to Childline following the 2017 “Killer Clown” craze.
 The publicity that arises from fake news can also lead to copycat activity amongst vulnerable young people.
 When dangerous behaviours they were previously unaware of are brought to young people’s attention it may place them at risk of significant risk of harm, either to themselves or others.

 Whilst some children may feel confident to report concerns to staff following media reports, other children may use school equipment to research further information for themselves.
 School should re-evaluate (and in some cases alter) their filtering and monitoring approaches following high profile media stories.
 Designated Safeguarding Leads (DSLs) should consider monitoring the behaviour of pupils who they feel may be particularly affected or placed at risk.

-Educational settings and professionals should consider if it is always helpful to identify a specific app or risk when talking with children and young people or parents/carers.
+Educational settings and professionals should consider if it is always helpful to identify a specific app, 'challenge', video or risk etc when talking with children and young people or parents/carers.

 - If there has not been a specific incident that directly involves member of the community, then we must be clear on what we hope to achieve by sharing this information.

 - If the intention is just to warn parents/carers, schools may end up in a never ending battle and are unlikely to be able to keep up due to how quickly technology develops!
 A focus on general online safety risks and useful tools to enable parents/carers to have appropriate discussions with their children is likely to be more successful at safeguarding in the long term.